 Medical waste must be collected and stored prior to treatment in a way that reduces the possibility of interaction with humans, animals, or the environment.
 Medical waste containers are generally imprinted with the universal three-sided biohazard symbol.
-This standardization immediately identifies these containers as medical waste.
 General storage guidelines issued by OSHA include the following:

 The hazardous waste symbol, although not as widely recognized as the medical waste symbol, is appropriate for RCRA waste.